christophhagen/StateModel/Readme.md

 Sometimes you want to create a small data model, without worrying about database schemas, migrations, model contexts and other details.
 In those cases `StateModel` may be a good choice.
-It allows you to define relational models very similar to SwiftData, but with less management overhead, faster integration, and even advanced features like database synchronization.
+It allows you to define relational models very similar to SwiftData, but with less management overhead, faster integration, and even advanced features like database synchronization and remote commands.

 ```swift
 import StateModel